top of page

 INFIDEL One Who Does Not Believe In Your God

-while atheists may face disapproval, they have not faced
+atheists may face disapproval, they have not faced significant

-tests that would effectively prevent atheists from holding public
+that would effectively prevent atheists from holding public office, and in

-office, and in some cases being a juror/witness, though these
+some cases being a juror/witness, though these have not generally

-Supreme Court explicitly overturned the Maryland provision in
+the United States Supreme Court explicitly overturned the Maryland

 Religion Is Responsible